 Appalachia Service Project

-Our church continues to give our labor and resources to the Northern Neck Food Bank and the Society of St. Andrew, who work together to ensure unpicked produce from Virginia farms and orchards goes to Virginia’s neediest families.
-On two trips in the summer or into September, Westminster children, youth, and adults literally follow the professional pickers and harvest the leftover corn or apples.
+Our church continues to give our labor and resources to the Healthy Harvest Food Bank and the Society of St. Andrew, who work together to ensure unpicked produce from Virginia farms and orchards goes to Virginia’s neediest families.
+On two trips in the summer or into September, Westminster children, youth, and adults follow the professional pickers and harvest the leftover corn or apples.

-In 2016, our groups made over 4,000 pounds of corn available to central Virginia food pantries via the Northern Neck Food Bank, and over 8,000 pounds of apples with the Society of St. Andrew at Marker-Miller Orchard in Winchester.
+In 2019, our groups made several hundred pounds of corn available to central Virginia food pantries via the Healthy Harvest Food Bank, and over 538 bags of apples with the Society of St. Andrew at Marker-Miller Orchard in Winchester.

 Are you ready to collect some small change to make a big difference?
 Take a bank home with you, put in a few cents at each meal for each member of your family, and then bring it back to church on Cents-Ability Collection Sundays.
 In addition to supporting the national Hunger Programs of the PC(USA), a portion of the money we raise will support the annual Adopt-a-Turkey program run by the Local Mission Committee.